FinnWelzmueller/FLASHES2.0/README.md

 - Swift/BAT and Fermi/GBM data is available
 - Swift/BAT, MAXI and Fermi/GBM data is available -> in this case, also combined fluxes and hardness ratio is calculated

 For each of the six cases, a template for a dashboard is available.
 In the template, the placeholder for the source name is 'integral_name'.
 The placeholders for the influx keys are 'swift_influxkey', 'maxi_influxkey', 'fermi_influxkey', 'hardness_influxkey' and 'combined_influxkey'.
-When creating a dashboard for a source, the placeholders are replaced with the corresponding keys from the mongoDB.
+They are marked as variables as ${...} in Grafana and their usage is described [here](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/create-dashboard-url-variables/).
+When assessing the dashboard for a source, the placeholders are replaced with the corresponding keys from the mongoDB by forwarding them in the URL of the dashboard.
 The templates are available in Grafana in the template folder.
-To generate the dashboards from the template, the script generateDashboards.py is available in the backend.

 The dashboards are structured in the following way.
 On top, there is an overview section, which covers the most important available lightcurves (Swift/BAT 15-150 keV, MAXI 2-20 keV and Fermi/GBM 12-50 keV).
 If Swift and MAXI data are available, the overview section covers the Hardness-Intensity diagram and a lightcurves of the combined flux.